tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 That is to say ``f(n) < O(g(n))`` with respect to their growth rates.
 The use of ``<`` here is not mathematically correct but is "close enough" to provide a more relatable understanding of the definition.

 There is a lot to unpack here.
 And if your head is spinning don't worry.
-In this section we will dissect the confusing parts of the definition and introduce the three elementary Big-O Values.
-This will prepare you for the more practical section to follow where you will learn the arithmetic used to calculate the Big-O of steps and algorithms along with some other common Big-O Values.
+In this section we will dissect the confusing parts of the definition and introduce two elementary Big-O Values.

 Time Complexity
 ===============